 Executive Briefing: What you must know to build AI systems that understand natural language

 New AI solutions in question answering, chatbots, structured data extraction, text generation, and inference all require deep understanding of the nuances of human language.
-David Talby outlines challenges, risks, and best practices for building NLU-based systems, drawing on examples and case studies from products and services built by Fortune 500 companies and startups over the past six years.
+David Talby outlines challenges, risks, and best practices for building natural language understanding (NLU)-based systems, drawing on examples and case studies from products and services built by Fortune 500 companies and startups over the past six years.

-- A basic understanding of AI (ML, DL, and natural language processing (NLP))
+- A basic understanding of AI (machine learning, deep learning, and NLP)

 What you'll learn

-- Learn best practices, risks, and expectations from a variety of real-world industry natural language understanding (NLU) projects
+- Learn best practices, risks, and expectations from a variety of real-world industry NLU projects

 Leave a Comment or Question